openequella/openEQUELLA/README.md

 ### Optional code

-There is functionality that could not be included into the core Equella code repository, but based on your business needs, may be appropriate to include.
+There is functionality that could not be included into the core openEquella code repository, but based on your business needs, may be appropriate to include.

 * Oracle DB Driver
 * [Kaltura](https://github.com/equella/Equella-Kaltura)